mjshuff23/seeker-resources/google-sheets-script.md

 [<- Back](./heroku-resources.md)

-1. Create a new Google Sheet document, go to Tools -> Script Editor
+1. Create a new Google Sheet document
 1. Enter 1 at cell B1, which will work as a counter.
+2. Go to Tools -> Script Editor
-1. Enter the following code:
+3. Enter the following code:

    ```javascript
     function myFunction() {